Punch-up in Piestany: Game summary

 In 1987, the World Junior Hockey Championship was a round robin tournament.
 The teams with the top three records won the gold, silver and bronze medals.
-Finland had finished their schedule with a 5–1–1 record to lead the tournament.
-Canada entered the game with a 4–1–1 record, and were tied for third place with Sweden who also had nine points, however, Canada held the tiebreaker against the Swedes on account of their head-to-head victory and therefore had already been assured the bronze medal.
-The team then in the silver medal position the host nation Czechoslovakia, who were the only team to have beaten the Canadians and had a 5–2–0 record.
-A tie between the Canadians and Soviets therefore would not have changed the medal standings since Czechoslovakia held the tiebreaker over Canada, however a Canadian victory against the Soviets would have guaranteed Canada the silver and tied them with Finland for first place.
-Since Canada and Finland's previous tie in the tournament had been in their own head-to-head matchup, had they both finished with eleven points the championship would have been determined by the next tiebreakers, which were overall goal differential followed by goals scored – heading into the game against the Soviets the Canadians had scored four fewer goals than the Finns while conceding the same number.
-Therefore, simply put, Canada needed a victory by five goals or more to win the gold medal.
+Finland had finished their schedule with a 5–1–1 record to lead the tournament with 11 points.
+Canada entered the game with a 4–1–1 record for nine points, and were tied for third place with Sweden, who also had nine points; however, Canada held the head-to-head tiebreaker against the Swedes and therefore had already been assured the bronze medal.
+The team then in the silver medal position was the host nation Czechoslovakia, who were the only team to have beaten the Canadians and had a 5–2–0 record for 10 points.
+A tie between the Canadians and Soviets therefore would not change the medal standings since Czechoslovakia held the head-to-head tiebreaker over Canada, but a Canadian victory against the Soviets would have guaranteed Canada at least the silver.
+Since Canada and Finland tied their own head-to-head matchup and for first place, had they both finished with eleven points, the championship would have been determined by the next tiebreakers, which were overall goal differential followed by goals scored – heading into the game against the Soviets the Canadians had scored four fewer goals than the Finns while conceding the same number.
+Therefore, simply put, a Canadian victory by five goals or more would assure them of the gold medal.
 The Soviet Union, entering the game with a 2–3–1 record, had already been eliminated from medal contention.
-The match-up between the two squads was deliberately scheduled to be the final game of the tournament as organizers expected at least one of the teams would be playing for the gold medal.
+The match-up between the two squads was deliberately scheduled to be the final game of the tournament, as organizers expected at least one of the teams would be playing for the gold medal.